Body Program: Unlock your healthiest body yet. Start now

 What is Ozempic?

-Ozempic is a type of drug called a glucagon-like peptide-1 receptor agonist (GLP-1) prescribed to help people with type 2 diabetes control their blood sugar levels.
-It’s a prescription injectable medication that you self-inject weekly, with or without meals.
-Ozempic may also be prescribed-off label by a healthcare provider to support weight loss, even in those without type 2 diabetes.
+Ozempic is a type of drug called a glucagon-like peptide-1 receptor agonist (GLP-1).
+It’s a prescription injectable medication that you self-inject weekly.
+Ozempic may also be prescribed off-label by a healthcare provider to support weight loss.

 Ozempic Important Safety Information: Read more about serious warnings and safety info.

-Can you drink alcohol while taking Ozempic?
+Can you drink alcohol on Ozempic?

 Regardless of whether or not your diabetes is well controlled, people with type 2 diabetes should avoid drinking alcohol on an empty stomach.
 Drinking on an empty stomach increases the risk of hypoglycemia.
 Monitor your blood sugar levels when consuming alcohol and watch for symptoms of low blood sugar.

-If your main concern is keeping your blood sugar levels in control, limit sugary beverages containing soda and juice as previously mentioned, and stick to low sugar options.
+If your main concern is keeping your blood sugar levels in control, limit sugary beverages containing soda and juice, as previously mentioned, and stick to low-sugar options.

 Remember that consuming alcohol is never without risk.
 While it may be safe to drink moderately while taking Ozempic, have a conversation with your healthcare provider to be sure that consuming alcohol won’t have a negative impact on your treatment plan.